 “[Chocolate 3D printers are] the best option out there for low-volume, very detailed, customized and intricate chocolates”

 For businesses, it’s potentially a great marketing tool that nobody is capitalizing on.
 You could print a set of 6 chocolates with yours or your client’s brand on them, and send them as a thank-you gift.
 Or hand them out during a pitch to increase the chances of getting that contract.
-I’m sure most people would rather receive a delicious and delicate branded chocolate than another branded pen or other piece of office stationery.
+Most people would surely rather receive a delicious and delicate branded chocolate than another branded pen or other piece of office stationery.

 How does a chocolate 3D printer work?